wp-plugins/tidio-live-chat/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Meet Tidio Live Chat.
-The most beautiful chat that you've seen - no logging in, no signing up, integrates with your website in less than 20 seconds!
+Meet Tidio Live Chat - a free chat for your website.
+No logging in, no signing up - integrates with your website in less than 20 seconds.

 == Description ==